Amelia5p/YogaWithBilly/README.md

 ## Design

-Wireframes were made in Balsamiq to ensure a clear and easy development process, however please note the final design may not match these wireframes exactly as there were many iterations explored.
-The color palette was created on Muzli colors, the colors used are quite muted creating a relaxed experience for users.
+Wireframes were made in Balsamiq to ensure a clear and easy development process, however please note that the final design may not match these wireframes exactly as many iterations were explored.
+The color palette was created using Muzli colors, the colors used are quite muted creating a relaxed experience for users.
 The images used throughout the website inspired the color scheme, this created a consistent and cohesive theme.
 The 'Raleway' and 'Lato' fonts were chosen for their elegance and warmth.
 These fonts are also highly legible, making them a great choice.
 Sans Serif is used as the fallback font.